When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 Melatonin

 The U.S. Food and Drug Administration (FDA) classifies melatonin as a dietary supplement and does not regulate it as strictly as other types of medication.
-Physicians advise that melatonin carries an allergy risk for some individuals.
+Doctors advise that melatonin carries an allergy risk for some individuals.
 People with epilepsy and those who take blood-thinning medication should also be under medical supervision while taking melatonin in order to avoid potentially dangerous interactions.

 Diphenhydramine